Sandip2110/react-redux-boilerplate/README.md

 2. run `npm install`
 3. `npm start` (In package.josn you can change the REACT_APP_API_ENV varibale to LOCAL || UAT || PROD to run as the corresponding environment)

+### Project setup
+After you have succesfully ran the project you can go to the `config.ts` file in the src folder.
+You will find 3 env setup there.
+You can add your webUrl where your project will run and also add your base api url.

 ### To build the project:
-To make a production build, you will run `npm run build:prod` To make a uat build, you will run `npm run build:uat` AND HERE YOU GO...
+To make a production build, you will run `npm run build:prod` To make a uat build, you will run `npm run build:uat`

+AND HERE YOU GO...
 All set to work on your project.